Link Search Menu Expand Document

 This allows certain terminal tabs to be reused for certain actions, or allows a long-running command such as development servers to run in a secondary tab.

-When using {{execute T2}}, you will want to make sure the next command for the first terminal use T1 to switch back to the first terminal.
-Otherwise, {{execute}} without a terminal number will continue using the currently selected terminal tab.
+Without a terminal number {{execute}} commands are sent to the currently selected terminal tab.
+To switch back to the first terminal use {{execute T1}}.
 If you anticipate a user jumping around to rerun previous commands, you may want to add an explicit T1 to prior code blocks as well.

 Interrupt